 Testing and Tweaking Your PPC Campaigns

-Once your PPC campaign is up and running, it's essential to continually test and tweak it.
+Once your PPC campaign is up and running, testing and tweak it continually is essential.
 This can involve adjusting your keywords, experimenting with different ad formats, or trying new targeting options.

 Look at Your Quality Score Frequently